Freelancer-Protocol/docs/index.md

 title: "Overview"
 ---

-# Use Freelancer Protocol to exchange payment and deliverable outside of freelancer platforms.
+# Freelancer Protocol is your trusted environment outside of freelancer platforms.

 It's free, easy to use and fair to both parties.
 {: .fs-6 .fw-300 }